jasurwaitup/task_manager_project/README.md

 allowing to assign and complete tasks.

 Managers, thereinafter admins, can:
--create and edit tasks
+- create and edit tasks
--remind users about tasks
+- remind users about tasks
--acces dashboard
+- acces dashboard
--accept new users or admins
+- accept new users or admins
--customize bot's UI
+- customize bot's UI
--attach files and add comments
+- attach files and add comments

 Employees, thereinafter users, can:
--complete tasks
+- complete tasks
--acces dashboard
+- acces dashboard
--attach files and add comments
+- attach files and add comments

 After starting (/start) bot asks if a guest is admin or user All the candidatorial admins required to enter passworrd supplemented by Rector